lue-bird/elm-review-opaque-type/README.md

   - Did you hide the variants because you want to be able to change details about the type (not what it represents but how it's stored) in the future without forcing a major version bump?
     I find cases like that to be really rare in practice, with type definitions only changing with a change of context.
 I think the best you can do is telling users that the upgrading to the version won't mean any breaking changes if they didn't access the safe internals.

-Are you up for the challenge to try and design your API without opaque types?

 ## not convinced?